 Are There Any Legal Concerns?

 You may need to be a licensed dealer to sell cars on eBay.
-Other state laws may apply as well—for example, online sales tax. eBay provides a handy directory of state websites for motor vehicle sellers.
+Other state laws may apply as well—for example, online sales tax.
+The Nevada DMV provides a handy directory of state DMV websites where you can learn local regulations.

 Take the time to research the law or speak to a lawyer.
 The last thing you want is a DMV or department of taxes sending you nasty letters.